FAQs

 What does the application fee go toward?

-Our entry fee helps cover the cost of labor and hosting for the Fest.
-We try to keep it significantly lower than most web fest fees, which typically range from $40-$80.
+Our entry fee helps cover the cost of staff labor and hosting for the Fest.
+We try to keep it lower than most web fest fees, which typically range from $30-$80.
 If our fee presents financial hardship for you, please reach out to us at rainbowrollfest@gmail.com for reduced fee and scholarship information.

 We strongly encourage you to submit a festival cut of your show.
 More specifically, we have the following minimum expectations: